Bobcats generally have spots, and although they have ear tufts like a lynx, the tufts are generally quite a bit smaller.

 Bobcats are generally solitary animals, keeping their own territories, which can be as big as 40 square miles in some parts of the country.
 Unlike most cats, the males are more tolerant about overlapping territories than the females, who prefer a strictly solitary life.

-Bobcats are carnivores, eating rabbits, rodents, birds, and even small deer and adult pronghorns.
+Bobcats are obligate carnivores, eating rabbits, rodents, birds, and even small deer and adult pronghorns.

-At the Sanctuary, chicken is our bobcat’s primary food, supplemented with rats, mice, and big bones to chew on.
+At the Sanctuary, our bobcat’s diet consists of chicken (a favorite), red meats, and fish.
+On fast days and whole prey days, carnivores are supplemented with rats, mice, quail and big bones to chew on.

 Bobcats are most active around twilight, although their schedule shifts in cold winter weather, when they’re more active during the day.